 by Chuck Hall | Sep 16, 2019 | About Us

-Did you work with a chimney company, only to find yourself feeling uneasy about their suggested maintenance and price points?
-This is a common scenario and, if you’re not well-versed in fireplace and chimney terms or anatomy, it may be hard to know what to trust and...
+Have you worked with a chimney company, only to find yourself feeling uneasy about their suggested maintenance services and price points?
+This is a common scenario and, if you’re not well-versed in fireplace and chimney terms or anatomy, it may be hard to know what to...

 by Chuck Hall | Sep 5, 2016 | Fireplace & Chimney Inspections